andewkuehne/bitaxe-temp-monitor/HOW_TO_RUN_GUI_REMOTELY.md

 ## Step 2: Prepare Your Local Machine
 macOS Users
+1. Install and launch XQuartz
+2. Launch XQuartz manually (first time)
-Install and launch XQuartz, then log out and log back in for changes to take effect.
+3. Log out and log back into your macOS user account for permissions to apply

 Linux Users
 X11 is typically installed by default.
 You’re good to go.